Posted on January 19, 2023 in Personal Injury

 While there are three main types of distracted driving, some behaviors fall into more than one category.
 Here are some examples of common distractions that lead to car crashes:

-Get Help from Our South Carolina Distracted Driving Accident Attorneys
+Get Help from Our Greenville Distracted Driving Accident Attorneys

 If you were injured in a distracted driving accident, the South Carolina car crash attorneys at the Melonakos Law Firm can help you pursue accountability for the driver’s negligent actions.
 We firmly believe you should not have to pay the price of someone else’s mistake.